cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 - "Mine Block" \u{27F6} mines transactions into a block
 - "Propagate Transaction" \u{27F6} spreads it across nodes
 - Network view \u{27F6} graph of nodes (circles), with edges showing connections
+#pagebreak()
+=== Intial Design
+The figure below shows the user interface design of different sections of the platform, including the Introduction Page, Main Page, Users Page, Chains Page, Mining Page, Transactions Page, and the Settings Page.

+#figure(image("images/ui.jpeg", width: 110%), caption: [
+  Intial Design for User interface of the blockchain simulator.
+])

 === Project Management Methodology
 The solution will be developed in an agile way.
 This means that it will be developed in different iterations.
 The analysis of requirements has been done in this section (Section 1).